9 Important Steps to Start a Home-Based Business

 7. Taking Care of the Name and Legalities

 Choose a name for your business.
 This will be the identity of your venture and will form a part of all major documents like brochures, sales collaterals, quotes, invoices, etc.

-Have your business registered with a suitable legal vehicle and ensure that all the permissions are in place and compliances are adhered to.
+Have your business filed as suitable legal vehicle and ensure that all the requirements are in place and compliance is adhered to.
 Seeking expert legal advice is strongly recommended for this purpose.

 8. Get your Product/Service Reviewed

 It would be a good idea to get your product/service reviewed in terms of quality, quantity, price, etc. by a sample of your target audience and polish your offering before the commercial launch.
 It could also involve a quick review from neighbors, friends, and family.

 9. Announce the Opening and Engage in Marketing

 Choose the right platforms not to just announce the opening but also to market your business.
 Ensure to propagate on mediums that your target audience is likely to use – press releases, flyers, social media, or a radio announcement.
 Request family, friends, and associates to spread the word.
 Build a web presence to make information about your new business accessible.
 Create social media pages using your business name and keep them regularly updated.